smo-dot-dev/image-clicker-ex1/README.md

 ## How is it made?

-There are two main Vue components:
+There are three main Vue components:

 - `PokeTable.vue` - will fetch and store pokedex data (only one time: on mount), will listen to child's (QTable) component row-click event, will use the store to save the dictionary associating pokemon:clicks.
 - `PokeCard.vue` - will display the last pokemon you clicked by reacting to the lastSelectedPokemon on the store.
 This card is displayed on the MainLayout.vue.